GMOD/cram-js/README.md

 // alternatively `cramFilehandle` (for the IndexedCramFile class) and `filehandle` (for the CraiIndex) can be used,  see for examples https://github.com/gmod/generic-filehandle
 ```

+You can use cram-js without NPM also with the cram-bundle.js.
+See the example directory for usage with script tag

 ## API (auto-generated)

 *   [CramRecord](#cramrecord) - format of CRAM records returned by this API